Jason IsaacsAssociate Professor, Computer Science

 B.S.
 Engineering Physics, Eastern Kentucky University, 1999

 He received a B.S. degree in electrical engineering from the University of Kentucky in 1999.
-Upon graduation he spent the next six years working as a motion control development engineer for Lexmark International Incorporated focusing on the paper feeding systems of inkjet printers.
-He spent a summer as a research intern in the Sensor Fusion group at the U.S. Army Research Laboratory in Adelphi, MD, USA, in 2008.
-Upon completion of his Ph.D. in March 2012, he continued at UCSB as a postdoctoral scholar where he led a three year applied research project sponsored through the Institute for Collaborative Biotechnologies.
+Upon graduation, he spent the next six years working as a motion control development engineer for Lexmark International Incorporated.
+Upon completion of his Ph.D. in March 2012, he continued at UCSB as a postdoctoral scholar where he led a three-year applied research project sponsored through the Institute for Collaborative Biotechnologies.
+He spent a summer as a research intern in the Sensor Fusion group at the U.S. Army Research Laboratory in 2008 and spent a summer as an Office of Naval Research Faculty Research Fellow with the NSWC Port Hueneme Division in 2020.

 Representative Courses Taught